jahnavi398/TEAM-30/README.md

 AI Agent for Early Detection of Drug Safety Signals in Healthcare

-## 1. Problem Statement
+##  Problem Statement

-Pharmacovigilance teams are responsible for monitoring adverse drug reaction reports to identify potential safety risks.
+Pharmacovigilance teams continuously monitor *Adverse Event (AE)* reports to detect potential drug safety risks.
-These reports are large in volume, unstructured, and continuously increasing.

-Currently, safety analysts manually review adverse event reports to detect emerging drug safety signals.
-This process is:

-- Time-consuming
-- Reactive instead of proactive
-- Prone to missing early warning patterns
-- Difficult to scale across millions of reports
+Manual analysis of these reports is slow, reactive, and struggles to identify *early emerging safety signals* across large volumes of unstructured data.

+Traditional pharmacovigilance systems often rely on static rules or delayed statistical reviews, which can miss early warning signs and increase patient risk.

+## Problem Description

+Pharmacovigilance is the process of monitoring drug safety by analyzing Adverse Event (AE) reports submitted by patients, healthcare professionals, and regulatory bodies.
+These reports often contain unstructured textual descriptions and arrive in very large volumes.

+Manual analysis of such data is time-consuming, reactive, and prone to missing early warning safety signals, especially when patterns emerge gradually across multiple reports.
+Traditional systems mainly rely on static rules or delayed statistical analysis, which limits their ability to detect new or rare adverse reactions at an early stage.

-There is a strong need for an intelligent, automated system that can analyze adverse event data, detect early safety signals, and generate explainable insights to support faster and safer decision-making.
+There is a critical need for an intelligent, automated system that can analyze adverse event data, identify emerging risk patterns, and provide explainable insights to support timely decision-making and improve patient safety.

 **Objective:**

 Build an AI-powered Pharmacovigilance Agent that:

 - Analyzes adverse event reports